East India Company: Early voyages to the East Indies

-In March 1604, Sir Henry Middleton commanded the second voyage.
+In March 1604, Sir Henry Middleton commanded the company's second voyage.
 General William Keeling, a captain during the second voyage, led the third voyage aboard Red Dragon from 1607 to 1610 along with Hector under Captain William Hawkins and Consent under Captain David Middleton.

-Early in 1608 Alexander Sharpeigh was made captain of the company's Ascension, and general or commander of the fourth voyage.
-Thereafter two ships, Ascension and Union (captained by Richard Rowles) sailed from Woolwich on 14 March 1608.
-This expedition would be lost.
+Early in 1608, Alexander Sharpeigh was made captain of the company's Ascension, and general or commander of the fourth voyage.
+Thereafter two ships, Ascension and Union (captained by Richard Rowles), sailed from Woolwich on 14 March 1608.
+This expedition was lost.

-Initially, the company struggled in the spice trade because of competition from the well-established Dutch East India Company.
-The English company opened a factory in Bantam on Java on its first voyage, and imports of pepper from Java remained an important part of the company's trade for twenty years.
-The Bantam factory closed in 1683.
+Initially, the company struggled in the spice trade because of competition from the Dutch East India Company.
+This rivalry led to military skirmishes, with each company establishing fortified trading posts, fleets, and alliances with local rulers.
+The Dutch, better financed and supported by their government, gained the upper hand by establishing a stronghold in the spice islands (now Indonesia), enforcing a near-monopoly through aggressive policies that eventually drove the EIC to seek trade opportunities in India instead.
+The English company opened a factory (trading post) in Bantam on Java on its first voyage, and imports of pepper from Java remained an important part of the company's trade for twenty years.

 English traders frequently fought their Dutch and Portuguese counterparts in the Indian Ocean.
 The company achieved a major victory over the Portuguese in the Battle of Swally in 1612, at Suvali in Surat.
 The company decided to explore the feasibility of a foothold in mainland India, with official sanction from both Britain and the Mughal Empire, and requested that the Crown launch a diplomatic mission.

 Foothold in India

 Company ships docked at Surat in Gujarat in 1608.
-The company established its first Indian factory in 1615 at Surat, and its second in 1616 at Masulipatnam on the Andhra Coast of the Bay of Bengal.
+The company's first Indian factory was established in 1611 at Masulipatnam on the Andhra Coast of the Bay of Bengal, and its second in 1615 at Surat.
 The high profits reported by the company after landing in India initially prompted James I to grant subsidiary licences to other trading companies in England.
-However, in 1609 he renewed the East India Company's charter for an indefinite period, with the proviso that its privileges would be annulled if trade was unprofitable for three consecutive years.
+However, in 1609, he renewed the East India Company's charter for an indefinite period, with the proviso that its privileges would be annulled if trade was unprofitable for three consecutive years.

 In 1615, James I instructed Sir Thomas Roe to visit the Mughal Emperor Nur-ud-din Salim Jahangir (r.
 1605–1627) to arrange for a commercial treaty that would give the company exclusive rights to reside and establish factories in Surat and other areas.
 In return, the company offered to provide the Emperor with goods and rarities from the European market.
 This mission was highly successful, and Jahangir sent a letter to James through Sir Thomas Roe: